evilsocket/sum/README.md

 ## Usage

-To have an idea of how this works, take a look at [the example python client code](https://github.com/evilsocket/sumpy/blob/master/example.py) that will create a few vectors on the server, define an oracle, call it for every vector and print the similarities the server returned.
+You can access your sum instance by using the `sumcli` client, run `sumcli -eval "help; q"` to print a list of available commands.
+Moreover, to have an idea of how the client side works, take a look at [the example python client code](https://github.com/evilsocket/sumpy/blob/master/example.py) that will create a few vectors on the server, define an oracle, call it for every vector and print the similarities the server returned.

 ## Why?